 So materials naturally have their own abilities.
 We know wood expands and contracts.
 Steel absorbs heat and its temperature changes in response to the environment around it.
 That’s accepted.
 But what Skylar is talking about is that a piece of wood can transform from a flat sheet in to an 3D elephant…with nothing other than natural energy sources such as moisture, heat and sound.
 Mind-boggling!

 How has MIT Self-Assembly Lab achieved this?
 By taking 3D printing to a whole other dimension and adding time (effectively 4D printing).
 By printing with a mixture of materials, one for the static, rigid structure, the other for the movement and expansion part, they can program materials that react to natural energy.
-Watch this video to see how it works:

 So Programmable Matter: is the science engineering and design of physical matter that has the ability to change form or function in a programmable fashion.
 That breaks down to 3 stages: